China's Tencent releases test version of Game of Thrones smartphone game

-BEIJING/SHANGHAI (Reuters) - Chinese tech giant Tencent Holdings Ltd has released a test version of a smartphone game based on U.S. hit television show Games of Thrones, in a move likely to spice up a pipeline hit by heightened government scrutiny of online gaming.
+BEIJING/SHANGHAI (Reuters) - Tencent Holdings has released a test version of a third-party developed smartphone game in China based on U.S. hit television show Games of Thrones, bolstering its pipeline that has been hit by government curbs of online gaming.

 The game, titled “Game of Thrones: Winter is Coming”, was developed by Chinese games maker Yoozoo, Tencent Games said in a statement on its official WeChat account late on Wednesday.

+Shares in Tencent were flat on Thursday while Yoozoo shares closed 2.83 percent lower.

-Tencent signed a deal in 2014 to obtain the exclusive rights to stream “Game of Thrones” online in China.
+Tencent, Asia’s second biggest company by market value, signed a deal in 2014 to obtain the exclusive rights to stream “Game of Thrones” online in China.

 The Emmy-winning medieval fantasy series is HBO’s biggest-ever hit with some 30 million viewers in the United States and has been played 960 million times so far on Tencent’s video platform.

 The new game is a simulation that will let players take on identities such as the character Tyrion Lannister, visit spots like Castle Black, and experience some of the show’s most memorable events like the Red Wedding, Tencent said.